raulcd/fonti/content/articles/elastic_search_logstash_kibana.md

 {"_shards":{"total":0,"successful":0,"failed":0},"_all":{"primaries":{},"total":{}},"indices":{}}
 ```

-When I was playing I processes several times different logs.
+When I was playing I processed several times different logs.
 So in order to clean all the information of
-my elasticsearch instance I found quite useful the following command that *wil remove* all your
+my elasticsearch instance I found quite useful the following command that ***will remove*** all your
 existing data.
-So *BE CAREFULL*:
+So ***BE CAREFULL***:

 ```console
 ➜  curl -XDELETE "http://localhost:9200/*"